Photo content credit: Sneaky Pete

 I only heard about Sneaky Pete last Christmas.
 My son came home for the holidays and insisted we watch the pilot, which was already a year old.

-Glad we watched it.
 The pilot was a jam-packed hour of suspense.
-Bryan Cranston, as Vince, entered the scene at the every end as a gangster needing to collect a debt.
+Bryan Cranston, as Vince, entered the scene at the very end as a gangster needing to collect a debt.
 He was wearing a crispy white tux shirt with a bow tie undone.
 He took the phone call on the veranda, with a marvelous view of the city.
 Breaking Bad fans saw a new look for Cranston – one that was opposite of the cancer-stricken, drug-making father in Breaking Bad.
 I gave the Pilot an A, but gave Season 1 a strong C+.

-All of Season 1 was released on Amazon Prime in early January and I waited ALL month to indulge.
+All of Season 1 was released on Amazon Prime in early January and we waited to indulge.
 Even though I only give the show a C+, it was not a waste of time and has promise if they can improve for Season 2.

 Quick Overview of Sneaky Pete